Social Icons

 Directed by Adam McKay

-Don’t Look Up is packed with satire silliness and a collective mass denial of something that is inevitable.
-I do not feel the movie is well written enough to gain the publicity that it has, but I cannot deny that the acting is good.
+Don’t Look Up is packed with satirical silliness and a collective mass denial of something inevitable.
+I don’t feel the movie is well-written enough to deserve the publicity it has gained, but I can’t deny that the acting is excellent.

-The film sums up what you can expect when such an incident is really going to happen, and we have a president like Tump as the leader of the free world.
-Don’t be surprised if the turn back a lifesaving mission for profit, because of a last-minute discovery.
-I for one felt this movie fails to deliver the needed attraction and that in its so full of itself portrayal, it gets wrapped up in its own silliness that it fails to either thrill or entertain me.
+The film sums up what you might expect if such an incident were to actually happen, especially with a president like Trump as the leader of the free world.
+Don’t be surprised if a life-saving mission is turned back for profit due to a last-minute discovery.
+For me, the movie fails to deliver the necessary impact.
+Its self-indulgent portrayal gets so wrapped up in its own silliness that it neither thrills nor entertains.

-Now the cast strength in this movie is not a laughing matter though, everyone of the cast member delivered a strong performance and that is the only thing I believe the movie has.
+Now, the strength of the cast in this movie is no laughing matter.
+Every cast member delivers a strong performance, and that’s the only thing I believe the movie truly has going for it.

-Imagine a PHD student discovering a comet, a great day.
-The said comet is 5 – 10 kilometres wide and during the calculation of its trajectory they discover it is heading towards earth.
-Imagine that lady and her professor head to the White House along with someone from NASA to tell the president of the pending doom.
-They were expecting some deep meetings with Madam President and her staff, but only got treated as a disturbance and their message a spook.
+Imagine a PhD student discovering a comet—a great day, right?
+The comet is 5–10 kilometers wide, and during its trajectory calculation, they realize it’s heading straight toward Earth.
+Picture that student and her professor heading to the White House, accompanied by someone from NASA, to inform the president of the impending doom.
+They expect serious meetings with Madam President and her staff but are treated as a mere nuisance, with their message dismissed as a joke.

-Meanwhile the President (Meryl Streep) is crunching numbers of how they can exploit the comet heading towards earth for some financial gain.
+Meanwhile, the president (Meryl Streep) is busy crunching numbers on how to exploit the comet hurtling toward Earth for financial gain.

-On rotten tomatoes critics are divided and the audience score is below 80% so even though this movie is highly popular and will be seen by millions it is far from being the class see everyone is making it out to be.
+On Rotten Tomatoes, critics are divided, and the audience score is around 80% at the time of writing this review.
+So, while this movie is highly popular and will be seen by millions, it’s far from being the masterpiece many are making it out to be.
+I think the hype is more about the two leads in the movie, rather than the movie itself.

 You can find this movie on Netflix.